B1QUAD/nabil-bot/README.md

 # nabil-bot

-A discord bot developed to temporarily replace a friend.
+A discord bot developed to temporarily Nabil.